Yomguithereal/mtgnode/README.md

 in realtime.
 My intention is not to enforce the rules of the game whatsoever but just to provide a digital interface giving the oppportunity to play as in real life.

+The application is still pretty ugly and basic but does its job.

 Disclaimer
 ----------